Skip to main content

 Setup consideration

-The perfect setup would have SSV Node and Remote Signer on separate machines with different access credentials.
-That way even if SSV Node's machine is exposed/attacked by malicious actor, the keys will remain safe.
-The two machines should be hosted as closely to each other as possible to decrease latency.
+The ideal setup places SSV Node and Remote Signer on separate machines with different access credentials.
+That way, if the SSV Node machine is compromised, the keys remain protected.
+Keep the two machines as close together as possible to reduce latency.

 Prerequisites